mateorual/MADE_Project_23272477/README.md

 This project uses data sourced from the following organizations:

 1. [MEData](https://www.medata.gov.co/)
-   Data used under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) license.
+   Data used under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

 2. [Medellín Real Estate Observatory (OIME)](https://www.medellin.gov.co/es/secretaria-gestion-y-control-territorial/oime/)
-   Data used under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) license.
+   Data used under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

 Changes and adaptations have been made to the original data for use in this project.
 The derived works are also licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.